trending_up Reporting

 (Abbreviated Journal Name)

-Provides further information to identify the nature of the transaction.
+Provides additional information to identify the nature of the transaction.

-• For GL journals, the iJournal number is displayed.
+• For GL journals, the system displays the iJournals number.

-Drilling provides additional information and often drilling on drills is required to answer a question.
-For example, to see the expense request number that cleared a Net Investment balance you would need to drill on the actual amount in the fund statement which would reveal a Journal Import transaction.
-Drilling on the actual amount for a journal transaction detail will open an AP Invoice Details report showing the expense request number and business purpose.
+Selecting links provides additional information, and often multiple drill-downs are required to answer a question.
+For example, to see the expense request number that cleared a Net Investment balance, users need to select the actual amount in the fund statement, which reveals a Journal Import transaction.
+Selecting the actual amount for a journal transaction detail opens an AP Invoice Details report showing the expense request number and business purpose.

-Note: You are unable to drill into the Journal Import Header actual amounts displayed at the top, but can typically drill on the Journal Transaction Details.
+Note: Users cannot drill into the Journal Import Header actual amounts displayed at the top but can typically drill on the Journal Transaction Details.

 For additional information regarding fund statements refer to the resource documents specific to the Revenue and Fund Management Dashboard listed on System: OBI Financial Reporting - Resources:

-Non-customizable FTD Fund Statement for EN & SU sets of books showing beginning balance, transactional activity, and ending balance.
-For non-sponsored and non-capital awards.
-Current fiscal year and prior fiscal year data only, for faster performance. (formerly the RM3 FIN_FUND_153A_Fund_Statement but limited to current and prior fiscal year)
+Non-customizable fiscal-to-date fund statement for EN and SU sets of books showing beginning balance, transactional activity and ending balance.
+The report covers non-sponsored and non-capital awards.
+The report includes current fiscal year and prior fiscal year data only for faster performance.
+This report was formerly the RM3 FIN_FUND_153A_Fund_Statement but is now limited to current and prior fiscal year data

 Launch OBI Fiscal to Date (FTD) Fund Statement (Current and prior year only)

-• The Selection Criteria section is located on the left hand side of the screen.
-Instructions are on the first tab.
+• The Selection Criteria section is located on the left-hand side of the screen.
+Instructions appear on the first tab.

 • The GL Period Name is a required field and the GL Period Name must be in the Current Fiscal Year or Prior Fiscal Year to get results

-• Use Journal ledger code = SU for expendable accounts and = EN for endowment principle accounts.
+• Use journal ledger code SU for expendable accounts and EN for endowment principal accounts.
 An endowment fund has both SU and EN accounts while other funds types only have SU.

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.